f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 .. note:: Notice that the app deployment may take a few minutes.

-6. Login on **BOS-vBIGIP01.termmarc.com** and verify the Application is correctly deployed in partition Task1.
+6. Login on **BOS-vBIGIP01.termmarc.com** and verify the application is correctly deployed in partition Task1.

 7. Login on **BIG-IQ** as **david**, go to Applications tab and check the application is displayed and analytics are showing.